CZHQuality/Sal-CFS-GAN/README.md

+# A New Deep CNN for Predicting Salieny Regions over Challenging Scenes corrupted by various Transformations/Distortions.

-Accepted by IEEE Transactions on Image Processing: https://ieeexplore.ieee.org/document/8866748
+# This work has been Accepted by IEEE Transactions on Image Processing: https://ieeexplore.ieee.org/document/8866748

+'''
 Citation:

 @article{ZhaohuiTIP19,